roseengineering/rfsoapyfile/README.md

 however it might be useful for remote operation or sharing a stream in real time.
 Beware, wifi might raise the noise floor, requiring the gain be set to a lower value.)

+Peak sample data (dBFS) and frequency power data (rtl_power output format) is streamed out of URL paths /peak and /power as text.

 ```
 PUT /quit              <bool>      stop capture and terminate program, yes or no